closerdao/tdf-game-guide/02_roles-and-stakeholders/visitor.md

 - **Respect Community Guidelines** - Follow the established norms and practices
 - **Participate in Orientation** - Learn about basic systems and safety protocols
 - **Engage in Community Life** - Join meals and community gatherings
-- **Contribute Minimally** - Help with basic tasks like kitchen cleanup
+- **Contribute 4h/week** - Provide meaningful contribution to community projects
+- **Join Cooking Shifts** - If in food program, participate in meal preparation
 - **Provide Feedback** - Share your observations and experiences

 ## Opportunities